MX-Futhark/geoguessr-docs/rivers-of-france/README.md

 This document provides a list of rivers from most to least useful based on how many towns are named after them, complete with informative links, image of the course of the river, and how to efficiently locate it and scan for towns on Google Maps.
 If you want to up your France game, I believe learning this list (or even just the top entries) can only make you a better player.

-If this sounds too tedious to you, just memorize the map above.
+If this sounds too tedious to you, just remember the gist of the map above.
 If you find a town called Something-sur-River-that-you-don't-know, plonking somewhere east of Paris is a better hedge than label-clicking.

 ## Methodology